carpentries/maintainer-onboarding/episodes/01-welcome.md

 - Endeavour to be welcoming and supportive of contributions from all members of the community
 - Give feedback to contributors and evaluate lesson contributions in light of The Carpentries pedagogical model

+You can find more details about [Maintainer Guidelines](https://docs.carpentries.org/topic_folders/maintainers/maintainers.html) in the Carpentries documentation.

 These goals will be achieved with a 3-week Maintainer Onboarding course, with the following goals:

 - Orienting you to The Carpentries model and building relationships with other Lesson Maintainers within The Carpentries